Transportation Engineering

 Parks System Development Charges (PSDC)

-Parks System Development Charges are one-time fees charged to new development to help pay a portion of the costs to meet parks and recreation needs created by growth.
-PSDC fees are set by the North Clackamas Parks & Recreation District (NCPRD) based on the specific impact a development inside the NCPRD boundaries is expected to have on the District's population and employment.
+Parks System Development Charges are one-time fees charged to new development or significant redevelopment to help pay a portion of the increased cost to meet parks and recreation needs created by such growth.
+PSDC fees are set by the North Clackamas Parks & Recreation District (NCPRD) based on the specific impact a development inside NCPRD boundaries is expected to have on the District's population and employment.

 New Format?